 Her first book, Albrecht Dürer and the Epistolary Mode of Address (University of Chicago Press, 2016), argues that the experience of writing, sending and receiving letters shaped how Germany’s most famous printmaker conceived of the message-bearing properties of the work of art.
 Departing from traditional art historical methods of reading letters for biographical information, the book considers early modern letters as agents of communication that provide a set of analogies to how certain visual images address their audiences.
 Its chapters draw upon a range of materials: messenger badges, courier logs, and letters about lost letters.

 Among her new other projects, Contriving Balance, a historical portrait of the concept of symmetry, explores how the early modern mind sought correlations, imagined rotations, and interpreted deviations from expected patterns.
 She is also at work on a series of essays that focus on Netherlandish paintings from the fifteenth century whose surface erosions have made artistic alterations visible to the eye.
-Another cluster of essays that treats theme of “tacit violence” proposes models for how historical scholarship can name systems of oppression that lie behind works of art whose brutality has often been overlooked.
+The research for her third book, The Silence Seen Everywhere, focuses on how the suppression of women’s speech in communities across sixteenth-century Europe made its mark on the visual world.
+This book will propose a new model for how historical scholarship can name systems of oppression that lie behind works of art whose brutality has often been overlooked.

 In her courses, offered through the History of Art department and the program in Visual Studies, Brisman explores with her students such themes as print culture, the idea of authorship, the intersecting histories of science and art, the making and breaking of laws about creative production, and Art History’s relationship to language, literature, and primary source texts.